noirgif/maid-sweeprs/README.md

 `tag`: Label the files/directories automatically, based on their types and names.

 - code projects and application directories are labeled, and their children are not scanned
+  - if there is a DLL, you know what it is for, the maid also knows.
-- others are labeled based on the extensions
+- others are labeled based on the extensions, or names if its name indicates that it is a special kind of file.

 `sweep`: Carry out actions based on the labels.

 ## Feature

-* Toki, ohhhhh
+* Uses Tokio for asynchronous processing. <s>Toki, uohhhhh😭😭😭</s>
-* MongoDB for fast indexing
+* MongoDB for fast indexing if you want to
 * Save time by not scanning every single file inside code and program directories and not checking the metadata
 * Use yaml to configure the rules and tags
 * Kyoufu!